Quantum Elastic Network Models and their Application to Graphene: Introduction

 On top of the aforementioned algorithms, quantum computing offers an alternative path towards scalable molecular dynamics simulations.
 Recently, Babbush et al. \cite{babbush2023exponential} reported that a quantum computer can simulate a system of coupled oscillators exponentially faster than a classical computer, provided that certain assumptions (sparsity in the connectivity and limited non-zero initial conditions) are satisfied.
 The algorithm can be used to estimate global quantities such as the kinetic or potential energy of subsystems or the entire system.

 However, the question of whether this algorithm can be used for any practical applications is still open.
 In this paper, we aim to provide an answer by introducing an algorithm that can simulate the dynamics of large molecular assemblies, utilizing the results of \cite{babbush2023exponential}.
-Specifically, we introduce a quantum version of the widely used Elastic Network Model (ENM) \cite{tirion1996large}, which we call QENM, and show how to apply our algorithm in a graphene molecule.
+Specifically, we introduce a quantum version of the widely used Elastic Network Model (ENM) \cite{tirion1996large}, which we call a Quantum Elastic Network Model (QENM), and show how to apply our algorithm in a graphene molecule.
 We estimate that the algorithm would allow for simulations of a square graphene sheet of 1cm\textsuperscript{2} with around 150-200 logical qubits.
-The runtime of such quantum algorithm, used to discover useful properties, may or may not offer exponential advantage compared to classical approaches.
-Depending on the details, it may require exponential runtime or it may even be possible to dequantize the algorithm \cite{sakamoto2025quantum}.
-However, as discussed in Sec. \ref{sec:discussion} our approach offers significant advantages in those cases too.
+When evaluating material properties, the computational speedup of this quantum algorithm is highly application-specific.
+Certain experimental setups may inherently require exponential runtime, or they might allow for the algorithm to be dequantized entirely \cite{sakamoto2025quantum}.
+Nevertheless, as discussed in Sec. \ref{sec:discussion}, our framework still provides significant resource advantages in those cases.

-Elastic network models \cite{tirion1996large, eyal2006anisotropic, togashi2018coarse} are widely used as a coarse-grained method to study the slow dynamics (and conformational changes) of large molecules and materials.
+Elastic network models \cite{tirion1996large, eyal2006anisotropic, togashi2018coarse, lezon2009elastic} are widely used as a coarse-grained method to study the slow dynamics (and conformational changes) of large molecules and materials.
 Instead of describing the interactions between atoms by complex force fields, ENMs consider only harmonic interactions between atoms within a certain cutoff distance, effectively representing the molecular system as a network of nodes connected by elastic springs.
-By simplifying the potential energy surface into a set of harmonic oscillators, ENMs allow researchers to bypass the high-frequency ``noise'' of local atomic vibrations and focus on the low-frequency, large-scale collective motions that are often functionally relevant for proteins and complexes.
+By simplifying the potential energy surface into a set of harmonic oscillators, ENMs allow researchers to bypass the high-frequency ``noise'' of local atomic vibrations and focus on the low-frequency, large-scale collective motions that are often functionally relevant for proteins and molecular complexes.
+However, normal mode analyses of ENMs run into memory limitation for models that contain more than millions of atoms, whereas numerical integration may be tractable on classical devices for up to billions of atoms.
+This means that direct simulation of materials and molecular assemblies on a macroscopic scale at atomic resolution is beyond the reach of classical HPC, and compromises such as use of coarse-grain simulations or finite elements modelling are necessary to simulate materials on a macroscopic scale.